Lobster Ecology Region of Interest Timeseries Processing

 # Sys.time()

-Area-weighted Zonal Averages
+Area-weighted Regional Averages

 Within each polygon overlay, we want to weight the averages of each triangle we just estimated by their relative areas.
 This will give us the average value for the entire polygon, appropriately weighting each of the component areas.